ahalev/py-exp-fig/README.md

 4. Values within your default config.

+## Variations between different methods of setting parameters

+### 1. Type casting
+Values passed at the command line are casted to the type of the default value as defined by the yaml-load of the default value.
+For example, a default config containing `value: 1` will result in the expectation that `value` is an `int`.
+This is not true with values passed in python code or in separate config files.

+There are two exceptions to this:

+1. Values where the default value is `None` parse command line arguments to string.

+2. The string `null` passed at the command line results in the value `None`.

 ## Additional Examples

 An example of using `expfig.Config` to set hyperparameters for a machine learning problem